nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Quick start

-Ensure you have Java `11` or above installed in your Computer.
-If not, you may download Java `11`from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+In this section, we will be going through the process of installing **Hospify** on your computer and some of the necessary pre-requisites.
+Before we start the installation, please ensure that you have Java `11` or above installed in your Computer.
+If not, you may download Java `11` from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

 <div markdown="block" class="alert alert-info">